The pool robot revolutionizes the cleaning of swimming pools

 Read the User Manual

-The first and most important step is to carefully read the user manual provided by the manufacturer.
-This document contains essential information about your specific pool robot model, including installation instructions, safety guidelines, and maintenance tips.
+• The first and most important step is to carefully read the user manual provided by the manufacturer.
+This document contains basic information about your specific pool robot model, including installation instructions, safety guidelines, and maintenance tips.

 Inspect the Pool Area

-Before using the pool robot, visually inspect the pool area for large debris or obstacles.
-Remove items such as toys, leaves, or branches that could obstruct the robot's movement.
+• Before using the pool robot, visually inspect the pool area for large debris or obstacles.
+Remove items such as toys, leaves, or branches that may impede the robot's movement.

 Check Robot Components

-Ensure all components of the pool robot are in good condition.
-This includes the power cable, floating cable, brushes, and filters.
+• Ensure that all components on the pool robot are in good condition.
+This includes the power cord, floating cable, brushes, and filters.
 Replace any damaged or worn parts before using the robot.

 3. Installing the Pool Robot